tingstad/termscreen/README.md

 On the other hand, the Go compiler is also quite strict, giving some challenges with "x declared but not used".
 I had to add [extract variable](https://github.com/fvictorio/vim-extract-variable) functionality at a minimum.

 A general TCR challenge is thst "test first" is difficult.
-I usually implemented a change and then the test, often using Undo to get the test right.
+I usually implemented a feature and then the test, often using Undo to get the test right.
 Changing the behaviour of already implemented and test-covered code is really not easy (unless the tests are deleted).
 It's like every function is an API you cannot break, it's challenging, but interesting.

 To summarize, I like the general TCR setup, but I think InsertLeave activation might be too masochistic.